yannvon/tangiblegame/README.txt

 	*All files requested for the MILESTONE#2 (22/05/2017):
 		-Milestone2 that contains the files that will be run on different pictures of the large Lego Board.
-It represents the cumulated work of weeks 9 to 12.
+It represents the cumulated work from week 9 to 12.
 	*Backup folder containing the work of the different weeks separated and some additional testfiles